Postcode: BA5 2PF

 Viewing by appointment only

-Every care has been taken with the preparation of these particulars, but complete accuracy cannot be guaranteed.
+Every care has been taken with the preparation of these particulars, in accordance with the Consumer Protection from Unfair Trading Regulations 2008, but complete accuracy cannot be guaranteed.
 If there is any point, which is of particular importance to you, please obtain professional confirmation.
 Alternatively, we will be pleased to check the information for you.
 These Particulars do not constitute a contract or part of a contract.
+All measurements quoted are approximate.
+The Fixtures, Fittings & Appliances have not been tested and therefore no guarantee can be given that they are in working order.
+No guarantee can be given with regard to planning permissions or fitness for purpose.
+Photographs are provided for general information and it cannot be inferred that any item shown is included in the sale.
+Energy Performance Certificates are available on request.

 - One of Wells' finest grade II listed houses